Sydney-Informatics-Hub/geodata-harvester/quarto/API_md/geodata_harvester/utils.md

         pts: all values from array within region

+`extract_values_from_rasters(coords, raster_files, method='nearest')`
+:   Extract values from a list of raster files at given coordinates using rioxarray.
+    Values will be extracted for all bands in each raster file.
+    Return geopandas DataFrame with extracted values and geometry.

+    Input:
+        coords: A list of tuples containing longitude and latitude coordinates.
+                Format: [(lng1, lat1), (lng2, lat2), ...]

+        raster_files: A list of raster file paths.
+                      Format: ["path/to/raster1.tif", "path/to/raster2.tif", ...]

+        method: The method to select values from raster files for inexact matches between input coords and raster coords:
+                 {"nearest", "pad", "ffill", "backfill", "bfill"}, optional
+            - nearest (Default): use nearest valid index value.
+            - pad / ffill: propagate last valid index value forward
+            - backfill / bfill: propagate next valid index value backward
+            - None: only exact matches

+    Output:
+        A geopandas DataFrame containing the extracted values and geometry, where each row represents a coordinate point and the columns represent the bands for each raster file.
+        Output column names are the raster file name plus the band name.

 `init_logtable()`
 :   Create a log table to store information from the raster download or processing.